bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 The series connection of the inflate and deflate function blocks makes the plugin very flexible.

-Szenarios where this plugin can be used are for example:
+Scenarios where this plugin can be used are for example:

 -  client computers with weak cpus can do backups without compression and let the sd do the compression when writing to disk